 Sales and Marketing sample for Power BI: Take a tour

-The Sales and Marketing Sample contains a dashboard and report for a fictitious manufacturing company named VanArsdel Ltd. This dashboard was created by the VanArsdel Chief Marketing Officer (CMO) to keep an eye on the industry and his company’s market share, product volume, sales, and sentiment.
+The Sales and Marketing sample contains a dashboard and report for a fictitious manufacturing company named VanArsdel Ltd. The VanArsdel Chief Marketing Officer (CMO) created this dashboard to keep an eye on the industry and the company’s market share, product volume, sales, and sentiment.

-VanArsdel has many competitors but is the market leader in its industry.
+VanArsdel has many competitors, but is the market leader in its industry.
 The CMO wants to increase market share and discover growth opportunities.
-But, for some reason, VanArsdel’s market share has started to decline, with significant dips in June.
+However, for unknown reasons, VanArsdel’s market share has started to decline, with significant dips in June.

 What is our dashboard telling us?

 Let’s start our tour at the dashboard and look at the tiles the CMO has chosen to pin.
 We see information about our market share, sales, and sentiment.
-And we see that data broken down by region, time, and competition.
+Data is broken down by region, time, and competition.

-- The top line chart shows how our market share fluctuates over time.
-Our market share really drops in June.
-Also, our R12M (Rolling 12 Months) share which was increasing for a while, is starting to stall.
+- The top line chart (% Units Market Share vs. % Units Market Share Rolling 12 Months) shows how our market share fluctuates over time.
+Notice the large drop in June.
+Our rolling 12-month (R12M) share, which was increasing for a while, is now starting to stall.

-- Our biggest competitor is Aliqui (evident in the middle column chart tile.)
+- Our biggest competitor is Aliqui, as evident in the middle column chart tile (Total Units YTD Variance %).

 - Most of our business is in the East and Central regions.

-- The line chart at the bottom shows that our dip in June is not seasonal – none of our competitors show the same trend.
+- The line chart at the bottom (Total Units for 2014) shows that our dip in June isn't seasonal; none of our competitors show the same trend.

 Use Q&A to dig a little deeper

 Which segments drive our sales?
-Does it match the industry trend?
+Do they match the industry trend?

-Type for VanArsdel at the end of the existing query.
+At the end of the existing query, add: for VanArsdel.
 Q&A interprets the question and displays an updated chart with the answer.
-Our product volume comes from Convenience and Moderation.
+Notice that our product volume is mostly from the Convenience and Moderation segments.

-- Our share in the Moderation and Convenience categories is very high; these are the segments where we compete.
+Our share in the Moderation and Convenience categories is high; these segments are the ones where we compete.

-- Navigate back to the dashboard by selecting the dashboard name in the top navbar (breadcrumbs).
+Return to the dashboard by selecting the Sales and Marketing Sample in the top nav pane.

 What does total unit market share look like for category (versus region)?